J-Nad/Eidos/README.md

 # Eidos

-Eidos is a Windows-only native Tauri 2 desktop application with a floating command bar and a file-focused creation workspace.
+Eidos is a Windows-only native Tauri 2 desktop application with a floating command bar and a file-focused creation workspace.......

 It builds to a native Windows MSI installer with: